Blog

 Recently a public art project using fiberglass scallop shells, The Plymouth Scallop Roll, in Plymouth, Massachusetts, fell victim to some of these idiots among us, and some of the cities’ most precious landmarks got vandalized with spray paint.
 The people of Plymouth could have reacted negatively and gave in to these idiots and pulled the artwork from the streets to avoid this kind of thing ever happening again, but they didn’t.
 They came together, accepted what had happened, and took action to fix the issue by cleaning the graffiti from the fiberglass sculptures and landmarks.
 By reacting this way, they will no doubt be in a position to make the most of the national media attention they received due to the foolish and ignorant act done by some of the idiots among us.

-Now, as amazing as the great people of Plymouth, Massachusetts have proved to be during this despicable act, it is not the whole story, and it is a story that most people outside of Plymouth do not know.
+Now, as amazing as the great people of Plymouth, Massachusetts have proved to be during this despicable act of art vandalism, it is not the whole story, and it is a story that most people outside of Plymouth do not know.
 We at Icon Poly have had the privilege to work with the Plymouth Chamber of Commerce twice on their fiberglass sculpture public art projects; With many other communities, twice probably would have never happened.
 Just days into their first public art project, The Lobster Crawl, some of the sculptures, including a stunning and time-consuming mosaic, were vandalized so much that to our knowledge, one of them was never found.
 How they reacted to that, set their project up to be very successful for the community.

 The artists of The Lobster Crawl came together to help the original mosaic artist completely recreate the most damaged of the sculptures in record time, and the community came together to be protectors of the statues for the remainder of the display period.
 The Plymouth Lobster Crawl went on to be more successful than anybody could have imagined, and it was all to the credit of the great people of Plymouth, MA.